 That’s why you must explain the rules you’re training your child with to all their caregivers, like grandparents, nannies, and teachers.
 So everyone could consistently train your child.

 Being consistent as a parent takes a massive amount of time, attention, and effort, making it almost impossible to follow through every single minute of the day.

 But try to keep in mind the excellent result it will yield in your child and let that spur you on when you feel like relenting.

 The second thing to note is that as much as you want to practice consistency to the letter, remember:

 If the best result is gotten from your child by being flexible, then be flexible.

 Andy Earle is a researcher who studies parent-teen communication and adolescent risk behaviors.
-He is the co-founder of talkingtoteens.com, ghostwriter at WriteItGreat.com, and host of the Talking to Teens podcast, a free weekly talk show for parents of teenagers.
+He is the co-founder of talkingtoteens.com, a ghostwriter at WriteItGreat.com, and a host of the Talking to Teens podcast, a free weekly talk show for parents of teenagers.